AI Settings

 All available AI service providers are enabled for this environment.

-Admins users can also use the Bring your own Model (BYOM) option to connect self-hosted LLMs on Azure, AWS and OpenAI compliant environments and make the new model accessible to their Celonis teams.
-This feature allows Admins to reuse existing LLM deployments in Celonis using the API key, URLs, and other settings specific to the type of model being configured.
+Admins users can use the Bring your own Model (BYOM) option to connect self-hosted LLMs on Azure, AWS and OpenAI-compliant environments and make the new model accessible to their Celonis teams.
+The BYOM feature also allows Admins to reuse existing LLM deployments in the Celonis Platform through API keys or OAuth2 for OpenAI-compliant LLMs.
+Azure-specific and AWS-specific configurations are also available for adding LLMs hosted on Azure and AWS.

 Go to Admin & Settings > AI Settings.